flaviocopes/vuehandbook/16-vue-events/index.md

 ## Access the original event object

-In many cases you will want to perform an action to the event object, or look up some property in it.
+In many cases, you will want to perform an action on the event object or look up some property in it.
 How can you access it?

 Use the special `$event` directive: